Good Evening!

 I went to see my personal physician and he tested me for the latex allergy.

-The test came back negative
+The test came back negative,

 but he told me IN WRITING that I should still avoid using latex gloves